What is Application Insights?

 Install Application Insights in your app, set up availability web tests, and:

-- Set up a dashboard for your team room to keep an eye on load, responsiveness, and the performance of your dependencies, page loads, and AJAX calls.
+- Check-out the default application dashboard for your team room to keep an eye on load, responsiveness, and the performance of your dependencies, page loads, and AJAX calls.

 - Discover which are the slowest and most failing requests.